-The People’s Vaccine Alliance is a coalition of organisations and activists united under a common aim of campaigning for equitable access worldwide to COVID-19 vaccines, treatments, tests and other medical technologies.
+The People’s Vaccine Alliance is a coalition of organisations and activists working together towards equitable access to medical technologies that help to prevent and respond to COVID-19 and future pandemics.
 This would be based on shared knowledge and freely available to everyone everywhere – a global common good.
-The call for a #PeoplesVaccine is backed by over 90 organisations, past and present world leaders, health experts, faith leaders and economists.
+The call for a #PeoplesVaccine is backed by over 100 organisations, past and present world leaders, health experts, faith leaders and economists.
 See the full list of supporters here.

 What is the WTO TRIPS waiver?
 Why does it matter?

 TRIPS (Trade-Related Aspects of Intellectual Property) is an agreement signed automatically as countries join the WTO. setting particular standards for the protection of intellectual property rights.
 It is much wider than just vaccines and the medical sector.
 Last October, India and South Africa proposed a temporary waiver to the TRIPS agreement specifically for all COVID-19 health technologies, including vaccines.
 The waiver would mean more qualified manufacturers could make the vaccines without legal repercussions – this is urgently needed to ramp up vaccine supply.
 Over 100 countries now support the TRIPS waiver, including the US, but Germany, the UK and the EU continue to block it.

 To beat this pandemic all WTO members should agree urgently on the temporary suspension of intellectual property rules [the TRIPS waiver], AND governments should use all policy and legal tools to influence pharmaceutical corporations to share the vaccine technology and know-how via the World health Organisation’s COVID Technology Access Pool – C-TAP and the South Africa mRNA hub.